batyanko/stroke-rate-coach/README.md

 Current features:
 - Preset workouts, for example 4 legs of 50 strokes at SPM 22, 24, 26, 28
 - Option to add new workouts
-- Background beeping service, allowing to combine with other sports apps
+- Background beeping service, allowing combined use with other sports apps
-- Workouts based on distance and time
+- Workouts based on distance (GPS Location) and time
 - Workout history/logbook
+- Countdown before starting workout

 Planned features:
-- Countdown before starting workout
 - Visual refinements

 Known bugs: